There has been a multitude of other organisations set up

 Opened late 1956.
 Demolished 2014 and site redeveloped

-as additional two tennis courts.
+as additional two tennis courts for the Strathmore Tennis Club.

 - Long Day Care Centre, Max Johnston Reserve, Loeman